-A significant portion of the $12,081,993.02 in capital investment reported in January, 2018 was for the new construction of the Hometown South Subdivision located at 15274 W. 64th Lane ($2,876,959.24) and the new construction of The Shops at Ralston Creek North located at Independence and Ralston Road ($3,249,250).
+A significant portion of the $10,207,592 in capital investment reported in April, 2018 was for the new construction of Ralston Valley Self Storage located at 14872 W. 69th Avenue ($4,020,372), new construction of Prestige Preschool located at 14659 W. 86th Parkway (2,000,000), and tenant finish of 24 Hour Fitness located at 12680 W. 64th Avenue (3,950,000).
 This figure reflects a combined total of existing and new commercial capital investment.
-Capital investments from business use tax for December 2017 and January 2018 will be reported and added to this figure when the information becomes available through Finance Department records.
+Capital investments from business use tax for March 2018 and April 2018 will be reported and added to this figure when the information becomes available through Finance Department records.

 The total investment calculation is based upon all commercial building permit valuations including multi-family, non-profit and public projects as reported by the Building Division with the Utilities Department, as well as, use tax valuations for items such as furniture, fixtures, equipment, and other business-related supplies reported by the Finance Department.
 Numbers are reported in thousands.
 Because of the Use Tax collection time frame, the number will be reported with a two-month lag from when the funds were collected.